"

 Large Animal-NG tubes often placed in awake compliant patients-common in horses.
 You will learn this technique in LAM and LAS.

-2. Pick appropriate length and width of tube for size of patient and measure tube to last rib for NG tube to 7-8 rib for NE tube and mark tube with Sharpe (generally not helpful to use tape to mark as impedes gentle movement through sensitive nasal mucosa).
-Most tubes made especially for feeding cats and dogs, give size guidelines and have weighted tips to ease placement and are radio dense to show up well on radiographs, some can be trimmed, others are one length only.
-Most cats 5 fr red rubber catheter works well.
+2. Pick appropriate length and width of tube for size of patient and measure tube to last rib for NG tube to 7-8 rib for NE tube and mark tube with Sharpie (generally not helpful to use tape to mark as impedes gentle movement through sensitive nasal mucosa).
+Most tubes used today are made especially for feeding cats and dogs, 1) removable guide wire to give some suppleness to the tubes-without are too floppy to pass easily.
+2) give helpful size guidelines for size of animal, 3) have handy measuring marks, 4) have weighted tips to ease placement, 5) are radio-dense to show up well on radiographs and 6)come with a cap to secure to the end of the tube prior to removal!.
+Some can be trimmed, others are one length only.
+Most cats one can use a 5-8 fr red rubber (larger sizes tend to be a bit stiff, catheter or feeding tube, Dogs dependent on size, especially length, usually are 8-10 fr.

 3. Lube tube